 The national broadband map is available on the Department of Communications, Climate Action & Environment’s website.
 A downloadable version of the Co.
 Westmeath map is available.
 This map is under constant review by the Department and can be used to determine whether your property lies in the blue or amber areas.
 The interactive map can be zoomed in to show individual property locations, which will assist in identifying your precise location.

-You can check if your premises is located in an amber or blue area by either:-
+You can check if your premises is located in an amber or one of the blue areas by either:-

 If your premise is in a BLUE area